Riemann Zeta Function Viewer 2.0 for Mac Flight Manual

 L-function of modular form S2(Gamma0,26) (right) compared with

-and the Fourier series in the positive half-plane (below)
+and the Fourier series in the positive half-plane (above)

 Both the two above functions are useful when examining modular forms which are expressed as Fourier series in the upper half-plane or as power series in the unit circle.
 By selectng Escape Only, you can set the areas where the functions are formally undefined to black.
 By also selecting Orbit Trap you add 1 to the result which enables loading an Eisenstein series leaving out its leading 1 in the same way as an L-function so that one can do a Fourier or Taylor portrait of all the components of a modular form space.